|

 Sydney: I understand.

 Mountain Man: Yeah, you should.
-Let me ask you a question: you ever been
+Let me ask you a question: you ever beento the mountains?

 Sydney: Well no, actually, this is our first day.

-Mountain Man: Well you know, these mountains can do funny things to a
+Mountain Man: Well you know, these mountains can do funny things to aman.

 Sydney: Yes, well I would imagine they could.

 Mountain Man: Good response, Syd.
-Maybe I'll take you to the mountains
+Maybe I’ll take you to the mountainsafter all.

 Rhonda: [ leaping for joy ] Yay!